-While Lauren Cunningham describes her chic, neutral kitchen as “warm modern”, we all describe it, simply put, as the kitchen we all wish we came home to each night.
+While Lauren Cunningham describes her chic, neutral kitchen as "warm modern", we all describe it, as the kitchen we wish we came home to each night.
 The white oak plank floors and milky marble countertops (that were sourced in China with her designer, Claire Zinnecker, no less) in this undeniably warm modern kitchen seem to instantly lift your mood and put you at ease.
-The strategically placed appliance pantry keeps the room feeling uncluttered and airy and yet still practical for the needs of every day life.
+The strategically placed appliance pantry keeps the room feeling uncluttered and airy while still practical for the needs of every day life.
 Not to even make mention of the perfectly curated collection of ceramics, wood boards, bud vases, and utensils that line the solid wood floating shelves.
-The things dreams are made of, am I right?!
-She shares the space with her husband, Joe, and two little boys, Miles (4) and Jack (1).
-Lauren was kind enough to welcome us in one morning and give us the scoop on this dream space and how it came to life.
-(Plus, the before pictures of what it actually looked like before the re-model!)
+The things kitchen dreams are made of.
+She shares the space with her husband, Joe, and two little boys, Miles and Jack.
+Keep reading for the full scoop on this dream space and how it came to life.

 Jen: It's obvious you have an eye for design.
 What's your background?
 What do you do now?

 Lauren: My background is in graphic design.
 Before having Miles and leaving Austin for a 2 year expat stint in Shanghai, I had a small business designing paper goods for weddings.
 Now that we’ve been back for a while and my youngest is a little older, I’m finally getting back to work.
 I love to paint and am trying to make time to explore that.
 I’m also working on a baby startup with my dear friend, Irene, called Little Dumplings.
 We’re re-creating the baby bib and have designed a beautiful, more useful product that we plan to launch later this year.

 J: You worked with Claire Zinnecker for the design of the space.
 We are also big fans of her work over here!
 What made you choose Claire?